robknows/JTests/README.md

 `runTests canPushToStack ; canDropItemsOffStack ; blah ; blah2 ; ...`

 Note that the results of the test are not evaluated until they are called upon by the runTests function.

+# Usage for building functions: Jbuild.ijs

+Consider if I have a J project in a folder called /home/rob/myJProject and in it I have my J files which are main.ijs, matrices.ijs and graphics.ijs

+To load all of the functions from my project into the interpreter, I can use the following command:

+`loadJProject ('/home/rob/myJProject/' withJFiles 'main.ijs' ; 'matrices.ijs' ; 'graphics.ijs')`